List of Astro Boy characters: Pluto

-In the 2003 series, Pluto was created by Shadow, Dr. Tenma's robot double, and sacrifices himself to defeat a copy of himself named Acheron, who is the series' equivalent of Bora.
+In the 2003 TV series, Pluto was created by Shadow, Dr. Tenma's robot double, and sacrifices himself to defeat a copy of himself named Acheron, who is the series' equivalent of Bora.

-The story of Pluto is reimagined in an eponymous manga by Naoki Urasawa.
-This version of the character was originally Sahad, a peaceful Persian robot who was reprogrammed into an instrument of destruction after his creator, Dr. Abullah, became consumed with hatred due to losing his family in a devastating Middle-Eastern war and instigated a plot to destroy the world via an artificial intelligence based on himself before dying in the ongoing bombings.
+The story of Pluto is revised again in an eponymous 2003 manga by Naoki Urasawa, adapted to animation in 2023.
+This version of the character was originally Sahad, a peaceful Persian robot who was reprogrammed into an instrument of destruction.
+His creator, Dr. Abullah, became consumed with hatred due to losing his family in a devastating Middle-Eastern war, where robots fought other robots, being unable to kill humans.
+Abullah instigated a plot to destroy the world via an artificial intelligence based on himself before dying in the bombings.
 This plan includes the use of Bora, who in this version is a colossal robot embedded within the Earth and set to destroy it by tunneling into its core.
-Astro confronts Pluto after being implanted with what remains of Gesicht, who is initially the main protagonist of Pluto, and like in the original story, Pluto has a change of heart and sacrifices himself to destroy Bora after being spared by his opponent.
+Astro confronts Pluto after being implanted with what remains of Gesicht, who is initially the main protagonist of Pluto.
+Like in the original story, Pluto has a change of heart and sacrifices himself to destroy Bora after being spared by his opponent.